CorinaMurg/a11y-engineer-homework/README.md

 5. Should form validation include checking whether the full name field contains two words?

-6. For the submit button's `hover` and `focus` states, I used a background color of dark gray.
-- Is this a good alternative to using an `outline` when in focus?
-Note: It was not clear from the UI whether `focus-visible` is preferred to `focus` so I used the latter.
+6. For in-focus states, it was not clear from the UI snapshot whether `focus-visible` is preferred to `focus` so I used the latter.

 7. Would a `skip link` make sense here?